-The Etzel was also vehemently opposed to the British White Paper on Palestine that was published in 1939 that “called for the establishment of a Jewish national home in an independent Palestinian state within 10 years” and “limited Jewish immigration to 75,000 for five years.”
+The Etzel was also vehemently opposed to the British White Paper on Palestine published in 1939 that “called for the establishment of a Jewish national home in an independent Palestinian state within 10 years” and “limited Jewish immigration to 75,000 for five years.”
 Moreover, the paper also stated that “Jews were restricted from buying Arab land in all but 5% of the Mandate.”
-In other words the white paper meant the end of a Jewish state for the Jewish People.
+In other words, the white paper meant the end of a Jewish state for the Jewish People.

 A Nation Can Not Live on Its Sword Forever

 I like to elaborate on these organizations on my private tours of Israel.
 Each one is its own museum we can visit and learn about them.
 For example, the Haganah Museum is right in the middle of Rotchild Boulevard.
 And the Museum honoring Etzel is also not far away.
 Ultimately, these men and women sacrificed their lives so we could have a Jewish state here.
 Despite all the hardships and against all odds, they made it happen—a tremendous sacrifice, in my opinion.

 One of the Museums that is my personal favorite is the Palmach Museum, just next to Tel Aviv University and Itzahk Rabin center.
 Rabin is an excellent example of these men and women who fought for a state.
 But in his case, I think he understood at some point that a nation could not live on its sword forever.
 And you must seek to make peace with your enemy at some point.
 Because if not, you wouldn’t be able to exist for a long time.
 Each time you examine history, a nation that cannot reach a peace agreement with its neighboring countries; can’t last long.
 For example, the crusaders were seen as a foreign element and eventually lost to the Arabs.